DaviBe92/OBSAutostarter/README.md

 - Add Script in OBS
 - Select executable

-If you want to launch more than one program, just duplicate the script and rename it. e.g. autostarter1.lua, autostarter2.lua, etc.

 ## TODO

 - Check if an instance is already running
-- Integrate a way to choose more programms from a single script
+- Integrate a way to choose more programms from a single script (Done, thx to carlosgrossi)